GROBID (or Grobid, but not GroBid nor GroBiD) means GeneRation Of BIbliographic Data.

 Many thanks to:

-- Christopher Boumenot (Microsoft) in particular for Windows support
+- Christopher Boumenot (Microsoft) in particular for the (former) Windows support

-- Florian Zipser (Humboldt University) who developed the first version of the REST API in 2011
+- Florian Zipser (Humboldt University) who developed the first historical version of the REST API in 2011

-- the other contributors from ResearchGate: Michael Häusler and Kyryl Bilokurov
+- the other contributors from ResearchGate: Michael Häusler, Kyryl Bilokurov, Artem Oboturov

 - Bruno Pouliquen (WIPO) for the custom analyzers for Eastern languages